ntk148v/til/prometheus/tips.md

 - Performance Impact: This disk write is a critical operation, and if the underlying storage is slow, fsync calls take longer, impacting Prometheus's ingestion rate and overall performance.

 I found a link: <https://groups.google.com/g/prometheus-users/c/Oy1qI3Og9ww> but the logic seems to be changed in the current source code (v3.8.0).

+I use [deepwiki](https://deepwiki.com/search/when-fsync-is-performed_cbf97034-616c-403a-8ff3-de92da849479) to check how fsync is performed in Prometheus.
+- The WAL implementation performs fsync in several scenarios:
+  - During segment rotation: When creating a new segment, the previous segment is fsynced asynchronously via `w.fsync(prev)`.
+  - During close operation: The active segment is fsynced before closing.
+  - Manual sync: Available via `Sync()` method for testing.
+- During compaction, temporary block directories are fsynced before being made visible.
+- Both the chunk writer and head chunk disk mapper perform fsync when finalizing files:
+  - Chunk writer calls `tf.Sync()` during `finalizeTail()`.
+  - Head chunk mapper calls `cdm.curFile.Sync()` during `finalizeCurFile()`.

+According to the documentation, WAL syncs typically happen every two hours during normal operation, though the actual fsync frequency is higher during active writes due to the WAL's design.

+> [!note]
+> The WAL implementation uses asynchronous fsync for segment rotation to avoid blocking writes, while compaction and chunk operations use synchronous fsync to ensure data integrity before making files visible.
+The WAL also tracks fsync duration as a metric for monitoring performance impact.

 ## `min-block-duration` and `max-block-duration`